Eonasdan/tempus-dominus/docs/Options.md

 	Default: false
     Accepts: date, moment, string

-Prevents date/time selections before this date
+Prevents date/time selections before this date.

+#### `minDate` will override `defaultDate` and `useCurrent` if either of these settings are the same day since both options are invalid according to the rules you've selected.

 ----------------------